marco-luzzara/spark-k8s/README.md

 ## `Make` commands

+Recipes for the Docker-compose deployment:
 - `up`: `docker compose up -d`. **Note**: Make sure to run `make create-jar` to create the fat jar that will end up inside the custom docker image.
 - `down`: `docker compose down`
 - `submit-job`: Submit a Spark job
 - `create-jar`: Create the uber jar for the Spark job

+Recipes for the K8s deployment:
+- `start-cluster`: create all the k8s resources. **Note**: Before running the K8s Job with spark, make sure to run the `seed-minio` recipe.
+- `seed-minio`: seed minio with the dataset, spark jar and pod template.
+- `run-job`: run a sample spark task on k8s
+- `delete-job`: delete the job that triggered the spark task. **Note**: it does not delete the driver and executor pods.
+- `get-k8s-job-logs`: get the spark task logs